 A-list Art Wank

 Mostly right it turned out.
-This particular fellow has form, a thoroughbred riding in Chanel, LV and Gucci colours previously.
-Galloped around the grounds of the Versailles Palace no less.
+The fellow in question had form, a thoroughbred riding in Chanel, LV and Gucci colours previously.
+Man had galloped round the grounds of the Versailles Palace, no less.
 Cache collateral.

-Other A-list artists had been commissioned for Paragon too, for public areas around Marina Bay and the CBD.
+Other A-list artists had been commissioned for Paragon too, for public areas around Marina Bay & the CBD.

-The Paragon Executive Director declined pretence: Noeud Rouge/Red Knot — "a piece about infinity and energy.
-You can see yourself in an infinity of reflections", according to the artist sculptor — was chosen to complement what the mall had to offer.
+The Paragon Executive Director spoke frankly: Noeud Rouge / Red Knot—“a piece about infinity and energy.
+You can see yourself in an infinity of reflections," according to the artist sculptor—was chosen to complement what the mall had to offer.
 (Premium fashion.)

 Jean-Michel Othoniel the artist.

 NB.
-Another mention of this particular art work can be found in a subsequent piece, titled “Bread & Circus”, published by San Antonio Review.
+Another consideration of this particular art work can be found in “Bread & Circus”, published by San Antonio Review.

 https://www.sareview.org/pub/l4n51qpx/release/1